 General Education and Elective Courses

 Some ISU Objective (general education) courses are common to all majors, such as English composition, while other majors have specific requirements that fulfill both general education and a specific degree plan.
 Students, whenever possible, should take courses that count towards fulfillment of both their general education requirement and a program of study.
 Degree plans for some majors include a very limited number of elective credits.
 At ISU, a minimum of 120 credit hours are necessary for a bachelor's degree.
-For additional information please see ISU Objective Courses
+For additional information please see ISU General Education Requirements 2018-2019

 - Discuss enrollment options with parent, ECP Staff and/or high school counselor